Dominance and submission: Consent and contracts

 Safewords are verbal codes both partners can recognize as the end or altering of activities done in a BDSM scene.
 It is an important asset to continue the consent through the relationship and scene itself.
 The use of a safeword at any time, regardless of the intensity of the scene, usually signifies the end to a scene, or activity and possible withdrawal of consent completely.
 Within the community of BDSM, there are universal safewords used according to traffic lights and known as "house safewords".
 Red means stop everything, yellow means slow down and to not go any further, and green meaning go and continue with more intensity.
-There are also possibilities where speaking isn't an option and so there are "silent safewords" that are simple gestures that represent stopping an activity, for example, clapping hands, snapping fingers, or any action showing the scene must end.
+There are also possibilities where speaking is not an option and so there are "silent safewords" that are simple gestures that represent stopping an activity, for example, clapping hands, snapping fingers, or any action showing the scene must end.
 The use of safewords and the abode of them go hand and hand with consent and negotiation.
 All of it ensures a safe space where both participants are able to enjoy the sexual play.

 The BDSM community takes consent very seriously and promotes safe play.
 They provide many resources so people may learn how to respect consent, such as education, information, and safety.
 They also provide public playrooms with dungeon monitors to make sure the rules are kept and followed.
 They have consequences for people who break the built trust and disobey the rule of consent and boundaries.
 Some punishments include being blacklisted from the community and labeled as a "predator."
 Being blacklisted includes being personally ridiculed by individual members, as well as exclusion from play parties, clubs, and organizations held by the community.